salil-jt/batch-jan-2024/src/resources/assignments/assignments.md

+### Assignment 31 (03/02)
+**ATM Banking Utility**
+1. Create a Banking Utility which supports deposit and withdrawal.
+2. Create a BankAccount class :
+	* With one private attribute called balance
+	* Whenever a new account is created set an initial balance for a user, say 1000 (balance = 1000)
+	* The class should have methods for deposit ,  withdrawal and printing balance .
+Method signatures :
+		* deposit(int amount) -> This should updated the balance
+		* withdraw(int amount) ->  This should updated the balance
+		* printBalance()  -> This should print the balance
+3. Once we start the program, print a welcome message to the user - "Welcome to XYZ banking company" and then the below options:
+4. The main program  should keep on asking the user to select one of the following options.
+	* Press 1 to check balance
+	* Press 2 to deposit money
+	* Press 3 to withdraw money
+	* Press 4 to end the transaction
+5. Depending on what the user selects, perform the operation.
+	* Eg: If user selects 2, they should be given option to enter an amount and then we should update the balance.
+	* If the user select anything other than 4, they should be shown the options again.
+	* If the user selects 4, then end the program with a thankyou message - "Thankyou user for banking with us, let us know if you have  any feedback".
+6. While depositing, make sure to handle negative values and print out updated balance after each deposit.
+	* Eg 1: If the balance is 1000 and the user deposits 100 then the balance should be 1100
+	* Eg 2: If the balance is 1000 and the user deposits -100 then the user should be shown a message that cannot deposit negative amount and the  balance should be remain 1000
+7. While withdrawing, make sure the balance doesn't go to negative and print out updated balance after each deposit.
+	* Eg 1: If the balance is 1000 and the user withdraws 100 then the balance should be 900
+	* Eg 1: If the balance is 1000 and the user withdraws 1200 then the user should be shown a message that cannot withdraw, as the max balance available is less than amount to withdraw and the  balance should be remain 1000
+8. Concepts to use for this program:
+	* Scanner
+	* while loop
+	* case statement
+	* if ,else blocks
+	* These are just some hints, you may use any concepts to accomplish the assignment
+9. Sample Output should be something like this when you run the program:
+Welcome to XYZ banking company,
+Please select one of the following options:
+Press 1 to check balance
+Press 2 to deposit money
+Press 3 to withdraw money
+Press 4 to end the transaction
+1
+The current balance in your account  is :1000
+Please select one of the following options:
+Press 1 to check balance
+Press 2 to deposit money
+Press 3 to withdraw money
+Press 4 to end the transaction
+2
+Enter an amount to deposit:
+100
+The current balance in your account  after depositing is :1100 Please select one of the following options:
+Press 1 to check balance
+Press 2 to deposit money
+Press 3 to withdraw money
+Press 4 to end the transaction
+3
+Enter an amount to withdraw:
+400
+The current balance in your account  after withdrawing is :700 Please select one of the following options:
+Press 1 to check balance
+Press 2 to deposit money
+Press 3 to withdraw money
+Press 4 to end the transaction
+2
+Enter an amount to deposit:
+-100
+Cannot deposit negative amount
+The current balance in your account  is :700
+Please select one of the following options:
+Press 1 to check balance
+Press 2 to deposit money
+Press 3 to withdraw money
+Press 4 to end the transaction
+3
+Enter an amount to withdraw:
+800
+Cannot withdraw, as the max balance available is less than amount to withdraw The current balance in your account  is :700
+Please select one of the following options:
+Press 1 to check balance
+Press 2 to deposit money
+Press 3 to withdraw money
+Press 4 to end the transaction
+4
+Thankyou for transacting with us!
+Thankyou user for banking with us, let us know if you have  any feedback

 ### Assignment 30 (03/01)
 **ArrayList**
 1. Try out all the programs discussed in the class on ArrayList and its different methods